gulfiliz/gulfiliz.github.io/_posts/2025-08-27-spontaneous-symmetry-breaking-deep.md

 It is the mechanism by which
 richness emerges from simplicity.

-A perfectly symmetric world would be featureless — all directions equivalent, all states degenerate, no preferred configurations, no structure.
+A perfectly symmetric world would be featureless: all directions equivalent, all states degenerate, no preferred configurations, no structure.

 SSB gives the world:

 - Preferred directions (magnets, crystals)
 - Mass (Higgs mechanism, chiral SSB)
 - The periodic table (Pauli + Higgs = atoms)